esp-rs/book/src/installation/installing-rust-for-esp.md

 rustup target add riscv32imc-unknown-none-elf
 ```

 For `std` applications, the `riscv32imc-esp-espidf` target does not have prebuilt objects distributed through rustup, therefore the `-Z build-std` [unstable cargo feature] is required within your project.
 This [unstable cargo feature] can also be added to `.cargo/config.toml` of your project.
-Our [template projects] ,which we will later discuss, already take care of this.
+Our [template projects], which we will later discuss, already take care of this.

 Also, when building `std` applications, make sure you have [`LLVM`] and [`ldproxy`] installed.